lazhoff/mule-secureprops-cli/README.md

 Determines the encryption key based on the file name

-Selects the matching crypto engine (.yaml or .json)
+Selects the matching crypto engine (.yaml or .properties or .json)

 Applies encryption only to values matching the provided regex